lauramayfox/double-dice/README.md

 # Manual Testing

-## "What Is Your Name" input
+"What Is Your Name" input
 - Entering input name correctly with letters
 - Entering nothing
 - Entering a non-alpha character such as a number
+Result: "Not a valid input, please try again"

-## "Would you like to view previous highest score" input
+"Would you like to view previous highest score" input
 - Entering input correctly with 'y' or 'n'
 - Entering nothing
 - Entering a non-alpha character such as a number
+Result: "Not a valid input.
+Please answer y or n"

-## "Start new game select y or n" input
+"Start new game select y or n" input
 - Entering input correctly with 'y' or 'n'
 - Entering nothing
 - Entering a non-alpha character such as a number
+Result: "Please answer y or n"

-## "Roll the dice again? y or n" input
+"Roll the dice again? y or n" input
+- Entering input correctly with 'y' or 'n'
+- Entering nothing
+- Entering a non-alpha character such as a number
+Result: "Not a valid input.
+Continuing with game.."

 ## Validator Testing